sia-steve/Slate/source/index.html.md

 ## /daemon/stop [GET]

-cleanly shuts down the daemon.
+Cleanly shuts down the daemon.
 This may take a few seconds.

 ### Response
 standard success or error response.
 See [standard responses](#Standard-Responses).